Pokémon Champions Breaks a Core Rule. Final Evolutions Only?

 Fairness in battle or the destruction of adventure's soul?
 The new game Pokémon Champions, announced by The Pokémon Company, has sparked outrage among fans.
 The reason?
 According to producer Masaaki Hoshino, only Pokémon in their final evolution will be available at launch.
 This is a radical departure from the 25-year-old tradition where capturing and evolving your monsters was the core experience.
 What does this mean for millions of players who have collected and raised their teams since childhood?

-The decision isn't subtle tuning.
-It's a blow to the very mechanic that defined Pokémon.
+This decision isn't just a minor tweak; it's a blow to the very mechanic that defined Pokémon.
 Imagine finishing Pokémon Red/Blue with your beloved, battle-hardened Charizard unable to compete because it's still a Charmeleon.
 Or abandoning Pikachu for Raichu, despite the former being the franchise's icon.
 Hoshino confirmed exceptions might only be for Pikachu and Eevee, but that doesn't soothe fans.
 Where's the place for Vulpix, Growlithe, or Magikarp?

 Why Is This a Shock?
 It Breaches the Player's Contract

-The basic contract between the series and its audience always was: catch, train, evolve.
+The basic contract between the series and its audience has always been: catch, train, evolve.
 That cycle was satisfying.
-Now Pokémon Champions suggests that journey was just a warm-up, and the real game starts at a point some never reach.
+Now, Pokémon Champions suggests that journey was just a warm-up, and the real game starts at a point some never reach.
 This isn't about balancing the meta—it's a paradigm shift.

 "Only 'final evolution' Pokémon will be available at launch"— Masaaki Hoshino

 Those words, though technical, carry the abandonment of the idea that unfulfilled potential has value.
-The competitive community has long grappled with imbalances where final forms are often dominant, but now the problem is solved by removing the options entirely.
-Simple, radical, merciless.
+The competitive community has long grappled with imbalances where final forms are dominant, but now the problem is solved by removing options entirely.
+Simple, radical, and merciless.

 Behind the Scenes: Why Is The Pokémon Company Doing This?